avgator/avstudio-docs/docs/avstudio-editor/4-working-with-projects/4-3-adding-pages/4-3-adding-pages.md

 :::tip Note
 You cannot delete a page or subpage that is actively in use in navigation, triggers, or actions without first unlinking it from those elements.
 :::

+## Summary

+You can build your app structure by:

+- Creating pages with either adaptive or responsive layout behaviors
+- Adding subpages for modals, overlays, and nested screens
+- Managing items from the Pages and Subpages tabs (open, clone, delete, set start page)

+As your project grows, use clear names and the actions menu to keep navigation organized and maintainable.